damien-white/lucy/README.md

 ## Description

+Lucy is a lightweight, fast, efficient JSON parser and adapter service.

-Lucy parses JSON data from sources that are represented as raw bytes.
-Examples of this include, but are not limited to files and sockets.
+Lucy parses data in JSON format data sources that produce raw bytes, such as network sockets.
+This allows it to very easily integrate with new and existing systems.

+### JSON Syntax

 The definition of "valid JSON syntax" is taken directly from the official [IETF RFC](https://datatracker.ietf.org/doc/html/rfc8259).